 God offers the free gift of grace and salvation through Jesus Christ, and it is by faith in him that we receive forgiveness, resurrection, and the promise of eternal, abundant life.

 We believe that God inspired the Scriptures of the Old and New Testaments.
-The Bible contains everything necessary for salvation, revealing God’s truths to us.
-While the Scriptures require interpretation, and we are guided by the Holy Spirit, the Tradition of the Church, and human reason as we seek to understand and apply God’s Word in our lives today.
+The Bible contains everything necessary for salvation, revealing God’s Truth to us.
+The Scriptures require interpretation, and we are guided by the Holy Spirit, the Tradition of the Church, and human reason as we seek to understand and apply God’s Word in our lives today.

 The central message of the Bible is the Good News of God’s love for us, the life, death, and resurrection of Jesus Christ, and the Holy Spirit’s promise of eternal life in Him.